Taranum01/Fuzzy-Enhancement-Type-2/README.md

 # Fuzzy Image Enhancement Type 2

-This project implements a fuzzy logic-based image denoising and enhancement method (Fuzzy Enhancement Type 2), specifically designed for handling noisy images, such as those found in underwater infrared datasets.
+This project implements a fuzzy logic-based image denoising and enhancement method, specifically designed for handling noisy images, such as those found in underwater infrared datasets.
 The method uses a fuzzy inference system to reduce salt-and-pepper noise and improve image quality.

 ## Features